AligoruM/SpringProjectBlog/README.md

 # Simple Blog application on Spring

+## WIP moving to gradle and spring boot

 This is simple blog application I created for spring framework practice.
 Nothing special, just practice.
 You can add/delete/edit posts, add comments, like or dislike it.